API#

 object,

-which enumerates the contents of Angie config files,
+which lists the contents of all Angie configuration files

 api /status/;